 Results

+Recruitment.
+The Hospital was approached through a formal request to participate in the project, which was presented to managers and the head of the unit.
+A project on “Work-related stress and organizational resources” dedicated to all the nurses (N = 275) in the oncology ward of a Sicilian public hospital started in June 2021; a cross-sectional study was then carried out from 10 September 2022 to the end of December 2023, involving 262 voluntarily participating nurses from three different units: oncology hospital, hospice, and operational unit, from the same geographical area (southern Italy) (Table 1).
+At the end of a short training meeting conducted by two researchers relating to the aforementioned project, during working hours, the nurses were given a paper and pencil questionnaire to complete and return in 5 days.
+To those absent from the meeting, a link was sent to complete the questionnaire online via Google form.
 Missing data treatment was necessary (questionnaires completed with a missing percentage greater than 5%) and reduced the final analysis sample from 262 to 235 nurses.

+Descriptives.
+The final analysis sample was made up of 235 nurses working in the oncology ward of a Sicilian public hospital, mostly in the hospice (N = 145, 62.7%), who completed the questionnaire in full.
+The sample was fairly balanced by gender (N = 124 women, 52.4%), with an average age of 46.47 years (SD = 8.36), mostly married (N = 164, 69.9%), with children (N = 176, 74.9%), and graduates (N = 127, 54.2%).
+Nurses mainly worked shifts (N = 209, 89.3%), including night shifts (N = 158, 67.5%), and the average seniority was 14.1 years (SD = 9.2).

 No gender differences occurred for any of the variables, and no relationships between age or seniority and measured variables resulted from statistical analyses.
 Moreover, the ANOVA did not reveal any significant differences between groups regarding the level of education, marital status, and work structure for any of the considered variables.
 A barely significant difference between nurses with night and day shifts was found for Job Demands (t233 = -2.1; p < .05; day shift, mean = 4.02, SD = .98; night shift, mean = 4.39, SD = .87).

-Job Demands resulted significantly positively correlated with burnout and negatively with job satisfaction; in reverse, both POS and Self-Esteem were significantly negatively correlated with burnout and positively with job satisfaction.
+Correlational analysis.
+Job Demands resulted significantly positively correlated with burnout and negatively with job satisfaction; moreover, both POS and Self-Esteem were significantly negatively correlated with burnout and positively with job satisfaction.
 Table 2 depicts descriptive statistics and correlations between study variables.

-Table 3 depicts two multiple linear regressions including Burnout and job satisfaction as criterion variables, Job Demands, POS, and Self-Esteem as main predictors, and POS as moderator.
+Regression analysis.
+With the aim of testing hypotheses, two multiple linear regressions including burnout and job satisfaction as criterion variables, Job Demands, POS, and Self-Esteem as main predictors, were performed (Table 3).

-Burnout was positively predicted by Job Demands, and negatively by POS and Self-Esteem hence Hypotheses 1a, 2a, and 3a were confirmed.
-The interaction term (POS X JD) was statistically significant; therefore, Hypothesis 4a was confirmed.
-Predictors explained about 27% of the criterion variable’s variance.
+Burnout was positively predicted by Job Demands, and negatively by POS and Self-Esteem, confirming hypotheses 1a, 2a, and 3a.
+The interaction term (POS X JD) was statistically significant (Table 3), therefore, confirming Hypothesis 4a.
+Predictors explained about 27% of the burnout’s variance.